osuosl-cookbooks/osl-repos/README.md

 ### Properties:

 Note: All repositories controlled by a resource will be installed and configured.
-These properties determine if said repos are ENABLED
+These properties determine if said repos are **enabled**

 | Resource  	| Property        	| Effect                     	      | Default  | Compatibility     |
 |-----------	|-----------------  |---------------------------------	|--------  |-----------------  |